TypeStrong/tsify/README.md

 	* `-m, --module` - This is defaulted to CommonJS automatically (or None when in ES6 mode).
 	* `--out, --outDir` - Use Browserify's file output options instead.
 These options are overridden because **tsify** writes to an internal memory store before bundling, instead of to the filesystem.
 * **tsify** supports the following extra options:
 	* `--typescript` - This allows you to pass in a different TypeScript compiler, such as [NTypeScript](https://github.com/TypeStrong/ntypescript).
-When using the API you can either pass in the name of the alternative compiler (`.plugin('tsify', { typescript: 'ntypescript' })`) or a reference to the compiler (`.plugin('tsify', { typescript: require('typescript') })` good for when you want to use the bleeding edge compiler and not the one shipped with tsify).
+Note that when using the API, you can pass either the name of the alternative compiler or a reference to it:
+		* `{ typescript: 'ntypescript' }`
+		* `{ typescript: require('typescript') }`, useful for when you want to use a different version of the official TypeScript compiler than the one packaged with tsify.

 # Does this work with...